Ry-F3/BorgLite/README.md

 **List of fixed bugs**

 * ZeroDivisionError: This error occurred due to a division by zero in the calculation of success_chance = attack_power / system.enemy_resistance.
 To fix this, a check can be added to ensure that system.enemy_resistance is not zero before performing the division.
-For example: <code> <br>
+For example: <br>
-    if system.enemy_resistance != 0: <br>
+<code>if system.enemy_resistance != 0: <br>
         success_chance = attack_power / system.enemy_resistance <br>
     else:</code>